-The powers of the EU institutions are determined by the founding treaties that were negotiated and ratified by members.
-In policy areas not covered by the treaties, EU countries are free to exercise their own sovereignty.
+The powers of the EU institutions have been laid down by founding treaties negotiated and ratified by member countries.
+In policy areas not covered by the treaties, national governments are free to exercise their own sovereignty.

-The most important treaties are the Treaty of Rome (1957), which created what became known as the European Economic Community (EEC), and the Maastricht Treaty (the Treaty on European Union) which took effect in 1993.
 Others are the Single European Act (1987), which launched the European single market, and the Treaties of Amsterdam (1999) and Nice (2003).
-The most recent treaty is the Treaty of Lisbon, which came into force on 1 December 2009 and amended some of the previous treaties.
+The most recent is the Treaty of Lisbon [3 MB] (2009), which amended some of the previous treaties.

-Three institutions are responsible for making policy and taking decisions:
+There are 3 institutions responsible for making policy and taking decisions:

 Council of the European Union

-This is the main decision-making body and therefore the most powerful of the three.
-It is the voice of EU members, and ministers from each country meet several times a month.
-It has both a legislative function, which it shares with the European Parliament, and an executive function, which it shares with the European Commission.
-Relevant ministers meet to discuss specific policy on external relations, economic and financial affairs, transport, energy, agriculture, etc. It is commonly called the Council of Ministers, or just the Council.
+It is the voice of national governments, where ministers from each country meet several times a month.
+It has both a legislative function, which it shares with Parliament, and an executive function, which it shares with the Commission.
+Relevant ministers meet to discuss and decide specific policy on external (foreign) relations, economic & financial affairs, transport, energy, agriculture, etc. It is commonly called the Council of Ministers, or just 'the Council'.

-Most decisions are by majority vote, although sensitive issues in areas like taxation, asylum and immigration, or foreign and security policy require unanimity.
+Most decisions are by qualified majority vote, although numerous issues in areas like taxation, asylum or immigration, as well as foreign & security policy require unanimity.

-The Commission is independent of governments, and represents the interests of the EU as a whole.
-It has two essential functions.
-One is to propose EU policies and legislation, and the other is to ensure that the terms of EU treaties and laws are respected.
-It is sometimes called the ‘guardian of the treaties’.
+The Commission is independent of national governments, and represents the interests of the EU as a whole.
+It has 4 essential functions:

-The Court of Justice of the European Union makes sure that EU legislation is interpreted and applied in the same way in all EU countries.
+The Court of Justice of the European Union makes sure EU legislation is interpreted and applied in the same way in all member countries.

 The Court can also rule in legal disputes involving EU countries, EU institutions, businesses or individuals.
-The court, located in Luxembourg, is made up of judges from all the EU countries.
+It is located in Luxembourg and made up of judges from all EU countries.

-In addition to the big four, the European Union has six other main bodies with specific tasks:
+The EU has 8 other main bodies with specific tasks: